 Beauty.

-Garlic honey can be used in facial masks for acne and other skin conditions; add it to soap bars or creams.
+You can use honey ferment in facial masks for acne and other skin conditions; add it to soap bars or creams.

 Get Creative with Honey Ferments